MissNODAG: Differentiable Cyclic Causal Graph Learning from Incomplete Data: Introduction

-We organize the paper as follows.
-In Section~\ref{sec:prob-setup}, we describe the problem setup and outline the modeling assumptions.
-Section~\ref{sec:MissNODAG} introduces the proposed expectation-maximization-based MissNODAG framework.
-In Section~\ref{sec:experiments}, we validate MissNODAG on various synthetic datasets.
-Section~\ref{sec:discussion} concludes the paper.
+The paper is organized as follows.
+In \cref{sec:prob-setup}, we describe the problem setup and outline the modeling assumptions. \Cref{sec:MissNODAG} introduces the proposed expectation-maximization-based MissNODAG framework.
+In \cref{sec:experiments}, we validate MissNODAG on various synthetic datasets. \Cref{sec:discussion} concludes the paper.
 All proofs are deferred to the appendix.

-\section{PROBLEM SETUP}
+\section{Problem Setup}

-A list of notations is provided in Appendix~\ref{app:notation}.
+A list of notations is provided in \Cref{app:notation} for the ease of reference.

-\textbf{Structural Equation Model.} Let $\G(X)$ denote a possibly cyclic causal graph with a set of vertices $X = (X_1, \ldots, X_K)$, representing a vector of $K$ variables connected by directed edges.
-We will abbreviate $\mathcal{G}(X)$ as simply $\G$, when the vertex set is clear from the given context.
-We assume the following \emph{structural equation model} (SEM) with additive noise terms to capture the functional relationships between variables in $\G$ \citep{sem1, sem2}:
+\textbf{Structural Causal Model.} Let $\G = (X, \se)$ denote a possibly cyclic causal graph with a set of vertices $X = (X_1, \ldots, X_K)$, representing a vector of $K$ random variables connected by directed edges $\se \subseteq X \times X$.
+We assume the following \emph{structural causal model} (SCM), also known as structural equation model (SEM), with additive noise terms to capture the functional relationships between variables in $\G$ \citep{sem1, sem2}: